Raven-Yan/Zones/README.md

 # Zones
-A simple program for fast tilting electron-beam sensitive crystals to zone axes
+A simple program for fast tilting electron-beam sensitive crystals to zone axes.

 To start with, users should download and run the latest 'Zones.exe' in a windows system.